-They say that the best way to really learn about a place is to live like the locals do and that’s exactly what my girlfriends and I did last weekend.
+They say that the best way to really learn about a place is to live as the locals do and that’s exactly what my girlfriends and I did last weekend.
 Thanks to our hosts at Pascoli di Amaltea, we had the unique opportunity to experience what is like living in this beautiful part of Piedmont surrounded by an uncontaminated landscape of steeped terraced vineyards, hazelnut groves and lots of sheep and goats!

 Alta Langa is one of the most scenic parts of Piedmont.
 It’s a strip of hilly land at the border with Liguria that includes the provinces of Cuneo, Asti, and Alessandria.

 The altitude is pretty high here, ranging from 700 to about 900 meters above sea level.
 This makes Alta Langa a great option for those looking to escape the summer heat, not to mention you get phenomenal views at every corner.

 Despite being far from the glamour of Barolo (which is pretty close, by the way), the villages of Alta Langa are full of character and rustic charm, with a fantastic combination of picturesque cobbled streets, old-style trattorie and slow rhythms of life.

 This is also the land of dairy farms, where a variety of excellent cheeses are still produced using traditional methods; many have become slow food presidia and have been awarded the Protected Designation of Origin mark.

 We stayed at Pascoli di Amaltea, an organic farm located in Mombarcaro, the highest village of Alta Langa.
 From here, views extend as far as the Ligurian Sea on a clear day!
 The farm is run by a young couple, Arianna and Alessandro, who chose sustainable agriculture as their profession and way of life.